szabgab/rust.code-maven.com/pages/applications.md

 If someone wants to learn how to create a Rust library it is very easy to find [Crates](https://crates.io/) and see how other people do things.

-However, our real goal is to create applications, or end-user applications that server other people as well.
+However, our real goal is to create applications, or end-user applications that serve other people as well.
 People who most likely are not Rust programmers.

 One of the best ways to learn how to write end-user applications in Rust is looking at such applications.
-So on this page I'll try to collect a few and as time permits I'll try to look at them and write post about them.
+So on this page I'll collect a few and as time permits I'll take a look at them and write articles about them.

 ## GUI Applications